SEDG Long Put Strategy

 What is a long put on SEDG?

 A long put on SEDG is the long put strategy applied to SEDG (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With SEDG stock trading near $55.55, the strikes shown on this page are snapped to the nearest listed SEDG chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With SEDG stock at $32.30 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed SEDG chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are SEDG long put max profit and max loss calculated?